 The elevator when properly programmed (secret code) drops into these descending levels, of course, with each level potential danger as well as power lurks… This is obviously not the Eternia envisioned by marketing at Mattel, it is my world of He Man.”

 The exterior of the production Castle Grayskull was given several shades of black and pea green spray paint in an attempt to add depth.
 Sometimes this was successful and sometimes it was not.
 Some Castles, depending on country of origin or year produced, had extraordinarily sloppy paint work.
-None of them were close to the model used for catalogs and advertising, although early versions seem to have the best paint jobs.
+None of them were close to the model used for catalogs and advertising.

-In rare occasions you could even encounter a castle that hadn’t been painted at all (image courtesy of Chris Stone):
+In rare occasions you could even encounter a castle that hadn’t been painted at all:

 The box art for the castle is, of course, probably the most iconic piece of artwork done for the entire line, which is really saying something.
 Rudy Obrero‘s depiction of Castle Grayskull was instantly transfixing and mysterious.
 It probably sold the toy almost single handedly for that first year.
 As discussed in my Wind Raider post, Obrero was given no notes on characters and assumed that the castle belonged to Skeletor, based on its appearance.
 In retrospect, Obrero wasn’t really in error on this.
 At this time in the brand’s history, the castle could belong to whatever warrior was powerful enough to hold on to it.
 It wasn’t established as a permanent base for heroic characters until later.